Spire (mollusc)

 A spire is a part of the coiled shell of molluscs.
 The spire consists of all of the whorls except for the body whorl.
 Each spire whorl represents a rotation of 360°.
 A spire is part of the shell of a snail, a gastropod mollusc, a gastropod shell, and also the whorls of the shell in ammonites, which are fossil shelled cephalopods.

 In textbook illustrations of gastropod shells, the tradition (with a few exceptions) is to show most shells with the spire uppermost on the page.

 The spire, when it is not damaged or eroded, includes the protoconch (also called the nuclear whorls or the larval shell), and most of the subsequent teleoconch whorls (also called the postnuclear whorls), which gradually increase in area as they are formed.
 Thus the spire in most gastropods is pointed, the tip being known as the "apex".
-The word "spire" is used, in an analogy to a church spire or rock spire, a high, thin, pinnacle.
+The word "spire" is used in analogy to a church spire or rock spire; a high, thin, pinnacle.

 The "spire angle" is the angle, as seen from the apex, at which a spire increases in area.
 It is an angle formed by imaginary lines tangent to the spire.

 Some gastropod shells have very high spires (the shell is much higher than wide), some have low spires (the shell is much wider than high), and there are all possible grades between.

+The elevation of the spire is defined by the angle of the whorls relative to the central axis (e.g., high-spired or depressed).
+Separately, the tightness of coiling is determined by the rate at which the whorls increase in diameter (the whorl expansion rate).
+These two factors combine to determine the overall apical angle of the shell.

 In a few gastropod families the shells are not helical in their coiling, but instead are planispiral, flat-coiled.
 In these shells, the spire does not have a raised point, but instead is sunken.

 Snails with high spires tend to prefer vertical surfaces while those with low spires prefer horizontal surfaces.
 This is thought to aid in reducing competition between high and low-spired species in a habitat.
 Snails with middle-height spires show little preference to surface angle.

 Gastropod shells that are not spirally coiled (for example shells of limpets) have no columella.

 Decollated shells

-In some species as high-spired shells become adult the soft parts of the animal cease to occupy the upper parts of the cavity of the shell.
+In some species, as high-spired shells become adult, the soft parts of the animal cease to occupy the upper parts of the cavity of the shell.
 The space thus vacated is sometimes filled with solid shell, as in Magilus; or it is partitioned off, as in Vermetus, Euomphalus, Turritella, Triton or Caecum.
 The empty apex in these shells is sometimes very thin, and becomes brittle.
 In some species it breaks away, leaving the shell truncated or decollated.
 Decollated shells usually have the whorls of the spire closely wound and not increasing much in diameter.
 A typical example is the decollate snail (Rumina decollata).